joshpinto6/GodotMage/README.md

 > 💡 We are working on an easy way to customize these images and strings quickly.

 To contribute to thre GodotMage main repo, please first [Create an Issue](https://github.com/joshpinto6/GodotMage/issues) describing the bug, feature, or changes you wish to make.
 Next, [Create a Pull Request](https://github.com/joshpinto6/GodotMage/pulls) linking to your issue.
 GodotMage contributors are helping to contribute their source code and intellectual property, which is protected under various international copyright laws.

-To prevent conflicts between contributors and the GodotMage project, a **Contributor License Agreement** must be signed by all contributors.
+To prevent conflicts between contributors and  GodotMage over copyright claims, a **Contributor License Agreement** must be signed by all contributors.

-After creating a pull request, you will recieve an automated reply prompting for a CLA signature.
+Immediately after creating a pull request, you will recieve an automated reply prompting for a CLA signature.
 Once you have signed the CLA, a GodotMage maintainer will reply to your pull request (usually within 24 hours) and help you merge your changes.

 > 📃 You can read and sign the Contributor License Agreement (CLA) [here.](https://cla-assistant.io/joshpinto6/GodotMage)